-Art fairs breed stronger artist communities.
+Art fairs breed stronger artist communities

 I met so many wonderful, creative artists who are doing really interesting work, and I left Art Expo New York feeling connected and inspired.

-But even if you don’t have any plans to exhibit in an art fair yourself, I urge you to visit art fairs whenever you get the opportunity.
+Even if you don’t have any plans to exhibit in an art fair yourself, I urge you to visit art fairs whenever you get the opportunity.

 You will always find something to learn, someone to meet, and something to see.